Summer education programme 2020

 - Health Service Executive (HSE) programme for children with complex needs

-Your access to these programmes depends on what is available in your area and on your child’s individual needs.
-You can only access one of the programmes.
+Your access to these programmes depended on what was available in your area and on your child’s individual needs.
+You could only access one of the programmes.

-The school-based programme aims to help your child re-engage with learning and social activities.
-It will help to build your child’s relationship and connection with the school.
-This can help your child to transition to the new school year.
+The school-based programme aimed to help your child re-engage with learning and social activities.
+It aimed to help to build your child’s relationship and connection with the school and help your child to transition to the new school year.

-The programme takes place in the child’s school.
-It will run for a minimum of 2 weeks and up to a maximum of 4 weeks between July and August.
+The programme took place in the child’s school.
+It ran for a minimum of 2 weeks and up to a maximum of 4 weeks between July and August.

-The home-based strand is only available if the child’s school is not running a programme or it does not have capacity to accommodate an eligible child in the programme.
+The home-based strand was only available if the child’s school was not running a programme or it did not have capacity to accommodate an eligible child in the programme.

-The home-based programme funds the employment of a tutor by the parent for 10 hours per week for 4 weeks, between 29 June and 21 August.
-The tutor must be a registered teacher or a special needs assistant (SNA).
+The home-based programme funded the employment of a tutor by the parent for 10 hours per week for 4 weeks, between 29 June 2020 and 21 August 2020.
+The tutor had to be a registered teacher or a special needs assistant (SNA).

-Where a child with complex needs is unable to access a school-based programme, the HSE will provide a home support worker.
+Where a child with complex needs was unable to access a school-based programme, the HSE provided a home support worker.

-As the parent employs the tutor there is detailed guidance from the Department of Education and Skills on the home-based programme.
+As the parent employed the tutor there was detailed guidance from the Department of Educationon the home-based programme.

 Find out more about registering for the home-based programme.

-Due to Covid-19, HSE services including therapeutic interventions, in-home support, day and residential respite for children with complex needs have been severely affected.
+Due to Covid-19, HSE services including therapeutic interventions, in-home support, day and residential respite for children with complex needs were severely affected.

-The HSE will provide school-based, summer camp-type supports for up to 1,200 children with complex needs.
+The HSE provided school-based, summer camp-type supports for up to 1,200 children with complex needs.

-Children’s disability service managers will engage with families to identify those in most need of these supports and agree the number of sessions per week that can be provided.
-Each session will be for 3 hours.
+Children’s disability service managers engaged with families to identify those in most need of these supports and agreed the number of sessions per week that could be provided.
+Each session was be for 3 hours.

-The following children can qualify for the school-based or home-based programme:
+The following children qualified for the school-based or home-based programme: